Blog

 data connection.gif

 You can calculate NPS using several reliable methods.
-Your saas dashboard should make it easy to collect, organize, and analyze NPS responses.
-The table below shows the most common ways to calculate NPS for saas kpis:
+Your SaaS dashboard should make it easy to collect, organize, and analyze NPS responses.
+The table below shows the most common ways to calculate NPS for SaaS KPIs.
+You can choose the method that fits your workflow.

 MethodDescription